ProgramFan/cppkit/README.md

    headers.

 The headers shall be installed into the original directory layout.
-The sources shall be built into an object library `foo`.
-The object library foo shall be appended into the `cppkit_OBJECTS` list as `$<TARGET_OBJECTS:foo>`, and the variable shall be set to the parent scope.
+The sources shall be built into an object library `fooObjs`.
+The object library foo shall be appended into the `cppkit_OBJECTS` list as `$<TARGET_OBJECTS:fooObjs>`, and the variable shall be set to the parent scope.
+The interfaces shall be added to the `foo` interface library and set the build and install time path accordingly.
 See the `asrt` library for an detailed example.